sdevasthali-McK/PAM_gitleaks/README.md

       5. Copy latest content from [https://mckinsey.box.com/s/kig70jdntmkumgd7d24wau8kruyzz1xs](https://mckinsey.box.com/s/ga3o5urv3qquhyyprbevvu2hg55rjvr0) and paste it in the terminal editor
       6. Press ```esc```
       7. Type ```:wq!``` and hit enter
+4. How do I check if Github is installed on my machine?

+    In your Mac termincal -
+        ```git --version```
+        You should see a response similar to `git version 2.32.1 (Apple Git-133)`

 What is next?
 - Add command explanation for various parameters of Gitleaks